Zara Larsson has spoken out against YouTube after her video was blocked under the LGBTQ restrictions

 Well, it seems that Zara Larsson’s video for “Symphony” has fallen victim to the same restrictions.

-Taking to Twitter, Larsson shared her disappointment and upset over Restricted Mode, which seems to be aggressively target LGBTQ-themed videos.
+Taking to Twitter, Larsson shared her disappointment and upset over Restricted Mode, which seems to be aggressively target LGBTQ-themed videos. false

 The singer has also spoken to Fuse about the move, which she said she’s completely confused about.